A Guide to Things to Do In Asheville

 This is the perfect activity for older kids in Asheville.
 The Asheville Pinball Museum has a ton of vintage pinball and arcade games to play.
 It’s not actually a museum but instead you’ll find a really great old-school arcade vibe.
 Asheville Pinball Museum is very clean and you can tell they are really passionate about what they do.
 And for the non-kids in your group, they have beer!

 Here’s an idea!
-Stroll down West Asheville’s Haywood Avenue with stops at The Hop West ice cream shop and Sparky’s Toys.
-These are two spots that kids will definitely love.
+Stroll down West Asheville’s Haywood Avenue with stops at The Hop West ice cream shop, Sparky’s Toys and Provisions Mercantile.
+All are great local places and fun for kids.

 One last thing!
 If it happens to be Tuesday, don’t miss the West Asheville Farmers Market.
 It’s right next to Sparky’s and features a ton of local vendors selling produce, dairy, ice cream, sauces, seafood and pasta, among other things.
 There’s also live music and it’s such a fun way to feel like a local (even if you aren’t one!)
 The market is every Tuesday from 3:30-6:30pm, rain or shine from April to December.

-When you are near downtown Asheville and in need of a fun kid activity, head to Woolworth’s!
+When you are in downtown Asheville and in need of a fun kid activity, head to Woolworth’s!

 If you have any drama-lovers to entertain don’t miss the Montford Park Players!
 They put on live performances of a Shakespeare play at Montford Park each week.